adrian-xrx/pitch-it/README.md

 ```
 $ npm start [config file]
 ```
-Will run the server.
+Will run the server depending in which directory you are.
 The config file is the configuration for the server

 ## Development